 - Serve: Transfer spaetzle into a deep dish or bowl.
 Ladle hot mushroom sauce over the spaetzle, garnish with 3 tbsp grated parmesan cheese and chopped 1 tbsp fresh parsley, and serve.

 Put cooked spaetzle in a freezer-safe ziploc bag.
 Seal it tightly and put it in the freezer.

-Frozen spaetzle can last up to 1 month.
+Frozen spaetzle will last up to 1 month.

 When you need it, put it in the fridge and allow it to thaw slowly overnight.
 Alternatively, you can put the sealed bag of frozen spaetzle in a tub of water and let it thaw.